2020-DEV-159/Tic-Tac-Toe/README.md

 21) Exception should be thrown when any player selects the range other than 0 to 8
 22) Game should not allow any player to place their mark in already occupied position
 ```

+# Player X turn will played by user, Player O turn will be played by Computer(Computer turn will be immediately played after player X turn)

 # Prerequisites
 To run this program below softwares needs to be installed